By appointment only; please call (708)...

 The authority of the Township to raise money through a levy on taxable property within the Township is found in the Illinois Statutes at 60 ILCS 1/80-40.
 Property taxes are a significant source of revenue for the Township.
 In 1995 the Illinois Legislature limited the Township’s ability to levy property taxes by passing the Property Tax Extension Limitation Act (PTELA).
 PTELA limits the increase in property tax that the Township may levy to 5% or the percentage increase in the Consumer Price Index during the 12 month calendar year preceding the levy year, whichever is less.
 The Township submits its levy request to the Cook County Clerk each year in December.
-The most recent levy for the Township was adopted in 2011 and funds the current fiscal year (FY 13).
+The most recent levy for the Township was adopted in 2015 and funds the current fiscal year (FY 17).

 Each spring the Township adopts a financial plan which details the planned expenses and revenues for the upcoming fiscal year.
-The Township’s Fiscal Year 2012 budget received its ninth Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA).
+The Township’s Fiscal Year 2016 budget received its thirteenth Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA).
 The GFOA is the professional association of government finance officers in the United States and Canada that sets standards for local government practices.
 Submissions for the award are evaluated on whether the budget is an effective policy document, financial plan, operations manual, and communications guide.
 It is the highest form of recognition in governmental budgeting and represents a significant achievement by the Township.
-The Township will submit its Fiscal Year 2013 budget for this award with the GFOA.
+The Township will submit its Fiscal Year 2017 budget for this award with the GFOA.

 Annual Financial Report